ryanmark1867/manning/README.md

 repo for Manning book **Deep Learning with Structured Data** https://www.manning.com/books/deep-learning-with-structured-data

 ## Note:
-You can find an improved repo for the book, including many updates to the code and a simpler structure, at https://github.com/ryanmark1867/deep_learning_for_structured_data
+You can find an improved repo for the book, including many updates to the code and a simpler structure, at https://github.com/ryanmark1867/deep_learning_for_structured_data.
+The old repo (whose readme you are reading now) will remain available, but all further updates to the code will be made to new, rationalized repo.

-## Note about  the current state of the code and upcoming improvements
-The code is being updated as the text of the book evolves.
-Here are some recommended improvements to the code that will be incorporated in future updates (post this review cycle):
-- clean up variable names
-- consider packaging with Docker to make exercising the code easier
-- consider including a random forest treatment of the problem to contrast with the performance and complexity of the DL solution
-- use Pandas chaining to make code cleaner
-- use regex in cleanup of locations

 ## Prequisites
 To run the code in this repo you will need access to an environment (such as Paperspace https://www.paperspace.com/ or Watson Studio Cloud https://cloud.ibm.com/catalog/services/watson-studio ) that supports Jupyter notebooks.